My 2016 Year in Review

-That's still 6 trips by plane in 12 months, which is plenty for me.
-I think we'll be doing less overall trips, but perhaps more elaborate stays in 2017.
+That’s still 6 trips by plane in 12 months, which is plenty for me.
+I think we’ll be doing fewer overall trips, but perhaps more elaborate stays in 2017.

 Events and Entertainment

 We did a lot of things here in Orlando (and abroad).
-From music performances, to theater, to movies and interactive performances.
+From music performances to theater, movies and interactive performances.
 These are some of the most memorable from the year.